What to expect from your hearing aids

 - footsteps on hard surfaces

 This is because your brain might not have heard these sounds at their correct levels for some time, and it will take a little while for your brain to learn that this sound is normal.
+Your own voice may also sound different.

-Don’t take it to mean that hearing aids aren’t right for you.
+This doesn’t mean that hearing aids aren’t right for you.
 It just takes a bit of time for your brain to adapt, so it’s important you keep going with your hearing aids.

 If things just don’t seem right after wearing hearing aids for a while, you should see your audiologist in case they need to change anything.